echogarden-project/echogarden/docs/Options.md

 * `languageDetection`: prefix to provide custom options for language detection.
 Options detailed in section for speech language detection

 **Whisper**:

-* `whisper.model`: Whisper model to use (multilingual engines only).
-Defaults to `tiny`
-* `whisper.temperature`: temperature setting for the text decoder.
-See recognition options for more details.
-Defaults to `0.0`
-* `whisper.prompt` initial text to give the Whisper model.
-See recognition options for more details.
-Optional
+* `whisper`: prefix for options for the Whisper model.
+Same options as detailed in the recognition section above

 ## Language detection